 Welcome to The Lange Money Hour: Where Smart Money Talks with expert advice from Jim Lange, Pittsburgh-based CPA, attorney, and retirement and estate planning expert.
 Jim is also the author of Retire Secure!
 Pay Taxes Later.
 To find out more about his book, his practice, Lange Financial Group, and how to secure Jim as a speaker for your next event, visit his website at paytaxeslater.com.
 Now get ready to talk smart money.

-Beth Bershok: We are talking smart money and thank you so much for joining us this evening, I’m Beth Bershok along with Jim Lange, CPA, attorney, best selling author of the book Retire Secure!
+Beth Bershok: We are talking smart money and thank you so much for joining us this evening, I’m Beth Bershok along with James Lange, CPA/Attorney, attorney, best selling author of the book Retire Secure!
 Pay Taxes Later, that’s available from Wiley.
 And we have another IRA expert tonight, Barry Picker who is a certified public accountant.
 He also happens to have the personal financial specialist designation from the AICPA, Certified Financial Planner and I should point out that CPA magazine in their April-May edition of this year named Barry as one of the top 40 tax advocates to know during a recession.
 So thank you so much for joining us tonight Barry.